EvoSuite/evosuite/plugins/maven/readme.txt

 5) "prepare" -> need to run the EvoSuite tests mixed with existing ones, eg "mvn evosuite:prepare test".
-Best to just configure the surefire plugin to always run it, as previously explained.
+Best to just configure the evosuite plugin to always run it, as previously explained.

 ------------------